Skip to content

 Enjoy the Outdoors with These Summer Safety Tips

-With kids out of school and sunshine (usually) in abundance, the summer months are the perfect time to get outside.
-Spending more time outdoors also increases the potential for accidents, especially when hosting guests.
-With just a bit of planning, however, you can keep your family and friends safe to keep those summer experiences happy ones.
+With kids out of school and sunshine (usually) in abundance, the summer months are the perfect time to enjoy the outdoors.
+As the song says, the living may be easy, but accidents can happen at any time.
+With just a bit of planning, you can keep your family and friends safe and make wonderful summer memories.

 • Inspect the fence around your pool.
 If you own a pool, you probably had to construct a fence that meets certain standards set by local ordinances and your homeowners insurance provider.
-Now’s a good time to make sure the fence can’t be opened by curious children.
-Verify that the self-latching and self-closing mechanisms are working properly.
+Now’s a good time to ensure that curious children can’t open the fence.
+Also, confirm that the self-latching and self-closing mechanisms work properly.

 • Think about where you place your furniture.
-Make sure any furniture placed near a fence can’t be used by a child to climb over it.
+Furniture positioned near a fence, such as a picnic bench, could tempt a child to climb over it.

 • Store pool toys after use.
 Scattered toys can turn an otherwise secure and safe pool area into a hazard for children, making it an attractive nuisance that draws them near the pool.